Construction Projects

 • Typical hours of work will be from 7:00am to 5:00pm, Monday to Friday.

-• Shrubbery removal within City right-of-way may be necessary.
+• Vegetation removal within City right-of-way may be necessary.
 The City will try to avoid or minimize such impacts.
-If you wish to retain and relocate the shrubbery onto your property, you may do so prior to project commencement; however, trees cannot be relocated without a permit from the City.
+If residents wish to retain and relocate the vegetation onto their property, they may do so prior to project commencement.
+Trees cannot be relocated without a permit from the City.

 • Excavation of driveway crossings may be necessary during construction.
 Residents will be notified in advance of such work.
 Driveway crossings will be restored to original condition upon project completion.